joehahn/cat-chase-grasshopper/README.md

 while the AI-driven smart strategy generates rewards almost 3 times faster.
-Of course our goal was to build a self-taught AI that outperforms the human-generated slow & fast strategies, and that is demonstrated by following chart showing that the mean bug-cat separation is indeed 2 times smaller when the smart strategy is employed:
+Of course our goal was to build a self-taught AI that outperforms the human-generated slow & fast strategies, and that is demonstrated by following chart showing that the mean bug-cat separation is almost 2 times smaller when the smart strategy is employed:
 ![](figs/separation_strategy.png)
 :thumbsup: